-HR Leading with Persuasion
+HR Leading through Persuasion & Influencing

-Despite all these added responsibilities, the HR Director may still be kept at arms length from being a fully appreciated and valued member of the executive team.
-Nonetheless, it's still up to HR leadership to articulate these new corporate visions into effective policy and still have serious regard for their hard hitting consequences on the bottom line.
-Sometimes, it probably just feels like we're caught between a rock and a hard place doesn't it?
+It’s no wonder, with all these initiatives Human Resources are spearheading in today’s shape shifting corporate universe, that HR executives often feel overwhelmed.
+Despite all the added responsibilities, the Human Resource Director may still be kept at arms length from being a fully appreciated and valued member of the executive team.
+Nonetheless, it’s still up to HR leadership to articulate these new corporate visions into effective policy and still have serious regard for their hard hitting consequences on the bottom line.

-7 Powerful Triggers to Influence and Persuade
+Seven Powerful Influence and Persuade Tools

 Set 1